Blog: watch casesCopyright © David Boettcher 2006 - 2017 all rights reserved.

 English watches usually wound from the back and had an enamel dial that was unmarred by a key hole, although they were generally set from the front by a key applied directly to the square boss of the minute hand.

-Winding from the back necessitated a hole in the case for the key, which was the original reason for the pair case.
-The inner case had the hole, which was covered between windings by the outer case.
+Winding from the back necessitated a hole in the case for the key which needed to be covered to prevent dust getting in when it was not being used.
+This was the reason for the original pair case.
+The inner case of the pair had the hole, which was covered between windings by the outer case.
 Pair cases were not well sealed.
 The inner case carried the bezel and glass, the front opening in the outer case was open.
 This meant that dust and fluff could find its way into the outer case and between the two cases round to the winding hole.
 Nevertheless, pair cases continued to be made, mainly for watches with verge escapements, into the late nineteenth century.

 When the English lever watch was developed around 1820 a better case design was also adopted.
 Like the earlier consular case, an outer bottom or back was hinged and when opened revealed an inner cover, called in English watches the "dome", which was fixed in place to the band or middle part of the case.
 The dome has either a single hole for winding, or two holes if both winding and hand-setting are from the rear.
 The glass is held in a bezel, and the outer back and bezel are attached to the middle part of the case by joints.